Alipsa/renjin-client-data-utils/README.md

 # Version history

 ### 1.4.4
+- Add constructor for column wise constructing of a table
+- Add a DateArrayVector to handle column wise constructing of data types

 ### 1.4.3
 - make the convenience methods more robust and performing a conversion (if possible) into